EMITTING SQUARE Launches DELO Software to Automate Intellectual R&D for Next-Generation OLEDs - EMITTING SQUARE

 AI-driven software integrating device physics, simulation, and automated research workflows to accelerate next-generation OLED innovation.
 The platform enables researchers to automate complex analysis and transform experimental and simulation data into actionable scientific insights.

-Today we are introducing DELO, a research platform designed to simplify and accelerate OLED device analysis.
+Today we introduce DELO, a research platform designed to simplify and accelerate OLED device analysis.

 Core Research Capabilities

-DELO incorporates advanced OLED device physics models to simulate charge transport, exciton generation, recombination processes, and optical emission dynamics within complex multilayer architectures.
+DELO incorporates advanced OLED device physics models to simulate charge transport, exciton generation, recombination processes, and optical emission dynamics within complex multilayer architectures.. - Automated Parameter Extraction:

-The software platform automatically aligns simulation outputs with experimental measurements, enabling rapid extraction of physically meaningful parameters without time-consuming manual fitting.
+The platform automatically aligns simulation outputs with experimental measurements, enabling rapid extraction of physically meaningful parameters without time-consuming manual fitting. - Data-Driven Research Workflows:

 DELO transforms fragmented research data into structured scientific knowledge.
-By integrating device simulations, experimental datasets, and AI-based analytical models, the platform automatically analyzes complex OLED datasets including electrical characteristics, exciton dynamics, and degradation behaviors.
+By integrating device simulations and experimental datasets, the platform analyzes complex OLED characteristics including electrical behavior, exciton dynamics, and degradation mechanisms.

-This enables researchers to gain deeper insight into device performance and failure mechanisms.
+This enables researchers to gain deeper insight into device performance and failure processes.

 Accelerating OLED Innovation

-By automating simulation workflows and advanced data analysis, DELO significantly reduces the time required to interpret experimental and simulation results.
-Researchers can rapidly explore device architectures, evaluate material systems, and identify performance-limiting mechanisms.
+By streamlining simulation workflows and advanced data analysis, DELO significantly reduces the time required to interpret experimental and simulation results.
+Researchers can rapidly explore device architectures, evaluate material systems, and identify performance limiting mechanisms.

-This shifts OLED research away from slow trial-and-error experimentation toward a more predictive research paradigm, where device behavior can be understood and optimized through integrated simulation and AI-driven analysis.
+This shifts OLED research away from slow trial-and-error experimentation toward a more predictive research paradigm, where device behavior can be understood and optimized through integrated simulation and data-driven analysis.

 Toward Autonomous OLED Research

-DELO represents a step toward autonomous research environments in OLED science.
-By combining physics-based simulation with AI-driven analysis, the platform helps researchers uncover key device mechanisms and explore design spaces that would otherwise be difficult to investigate through conventional experimentation alone.
+DELO represents a step toward more integrated research environments in OLED science.
+By combining physics-based simulation with advanced analytical frameworks, the platform helps researchers uncover key device mechanisms and explore design spaces that would otherwise be difficult to investigate through conventional experimentation alone.